Back to Course

 • The Proxy Data Tool (PDT) has been developed to assist local governments in sub-Saharan Africa to compile an inventory following the Global Protocol for Community-scale Greenhouse Gas Inventories (GPC) and the GCoM Common Reporting Framework.

-• The tool was developed under the CoM SSA initiative in 2020 to enable the development of GHG inventories in cities with limited local data and resources
+• The tool was developed under the CoM SSA initiative in 2020 to enable the development of GHG inventories in cities with limited local data and resources.

 • The PDT follows the BASIC reporting standard outlined in the GPC.
 As such it focuses on Stationary energy (scope 1 and 2), Transportation (scope 1 and 2) and Waste (scope 1 and 3) sectors, and does not include agriculture, forestry and other land use (AFOLU), and industrial processes and product use (IPPU).